yugabyte/yugabyte-db/docs/content/latest/api/ycql/explain.md

 ## Synopsis

-Use the `EXPLAIN` statement to show the execution plan for an statement.
+Use the `EXPLAIN` statement to show the execution plan for a statement.

 ## Syntax